dabhattimsft/WindowsML-Lab/README.md

 <img width="303" height="257" alt="image" src="https://github.com/user-attachments/assets/b536c26d-d9cc-4f3b-91c1-f1dea16d615e" />

 You've successfully completed the lab!
-We used WinML to dynamically download EPs specific to our current device, so that our app didn't have to distribute those EPs ourselves.
-And then we used the copy of ONNX Runtime within WinML to compile, load, and inference this model on NPU!
+We used WinML to get EPs specific to our current device, so that our app didn't have to distribute those EPs ourselves.
+And then we used the shared copy of ONNX Runtime within WinML to compile, load, and inference this model on NPU!

 ## Step 9: Experiment with other images or EPs